robertmgoforth/reactProject/reactProject/README.md

 Prerequisites:
 Make sure you have Git installed on your computer.
 If not, you can download and install it from [here](https://git-scm.com/).
 Make sure you have Node.js and npm installed.
 If not, you can download and install them from [here](https://nodejs.org/en).
+I also reccomend Git Bash terminal from [here](https://git-scm.com/downloads).

 Running the Application:
-1. Clone the Repository
+1. Clone the Repository:
    git clone <Repository_URL>
-2. Navigate to the Project Folder in Terminal reactProject
+2. Navigate to the Project Folder in Terminal: reactProject
-3. Run Application Command in Terminal npm run dev
+3. Run Application Command in Terminal: npm run dev
-4. Go To Local URL
+4. Go To Local URL:
    http://127.0.0.1:5173/